 This may be due to a faulty dip tube in your hot water heater.
 Sometimes the plastic in the tube breaks down and this can clog your faucets and showerheads.

-Click here to submit an online inquiry about your concern with drinking water discoloration, taste, and/or Odor or you can contact our Customer Service center Monday – Friday 7:30 am – 6:00 pm at 770-419-6200.
+ONLY for discoloration, taste, and/or odor, click here to submit an online inquiry about your concern with drinking water quality or you can contact our Customer Service center Monday – Friday 8:00 am – 5:00 pm at 770-419-6200.

 You may also be interested in checking out our annual report on the quality of water that meets the federal Safe Drinking Water Act (SDWA) requirements, information on the source of our water, and the health risks associated with any contaminant.
 Click here to visit our Water Quality Reports Resource Library.